trans-travel/trans-travel/us/ky.md

  * Trans medical care is legal for adults
  * A law banning puberty blockers, hormone therapy, and surgery for people under 18 has passed and became law.
-It was initially blocked by court, but that block has been invalidated due to a decision in the similar Tennessee case, as of July 15, 2023.
+It was initially blocked by court, but that block has been invalidated due to a decision by the US appeals court as of August 4, 2023.
+However, the plaintiffs have asked (as of August 4, 2023) that the entire appeals court re-hear the appeal, which could have impact in on both this law and a similar one in Tennessee.
  * Parents who allow children to receive trans care including puberty blockers, hormone therapy, and surgery are not criminalized, as the law applies only to medical providers.